InsaLan/infra-insalan.fr/README.md

 - `make clean-all` will remove all the containers and images
 - `make clean-custom` will remove all the custom images (the ones we build and not the ones we pull from docker hub)
 - `make sweep` will remove all the dangling images (deprecated images that are not used anymore)
+- `make destroy-volumes` will remove all the dev and preprod volumes (the data stored by the containers)

+## Additionnal commands
+There are make targets to see the logs of each stack :
+- `make logs-prod`
+- `make logs-preprod`
+- `make logs-dev`